-The College has kept a stable enrolment over the past few years with an enrolment of around 460 students.
+The College has increased in enrolment over the past few years with a current enrolment of around 550 students.
 It is situated centrally in Swan Hill, a large town on the south bank of the Murray River.
-The school makes use of the town services and facilities, and the College itself is well resourced with a strategic plan that includes:
+The school makes use of the town services and facilities, and the College itself is well resourced.